 - 10.1.
 Roads and related infrastructure keep our communities and businesses connected.
-Businesses use it to deliver goods and services, buses travel along it, people use it to travel to work and communities to access shopping, learning, healthcare, and active travel priorities.
-This paper sets out the overall condition of this infrastructure and important matters to note are as follows: - ♦ Carriageways: This has generally been improving in condition because of previous investment decisions, with a slight regression in RCI figure in 2020, recovering slightly again in 2021. - Footways / Footpaths: At least 16.2% of our network requires to be considered for maintenance but it should be noted that investment has been increased significantly in recent years. - Structures: Bridge condition is generally good to fair although the overall outlook is one of slow deterioration.
+Businesses use it to deliver goods and services, buses travel along it, people use it to travel to work and communities to access shopping, learning, healthcare, and active travel priorities. - 10.2.
+This paper sets out the overall condition of this infrastructure and important matters to note are as follows:- - ♦ Carriageways: The condition of our carriageways has started to regress as shown in the recent survey results.
+We should expect a further deterioration in the condition of our carriageway asset as a result of the current levels of road maintenance investment combined with high levels of inflation. - Footways/Footpaths: At least 16.2% of our network requires to be considered for maintenance but it should be noted that investment has been increased significantly in recent years. - ♦ Structures: Bridge condition is generally good to fair although the overall trend has been one of slow deterioration.
 Good progress has been made in dealing with bridges assessed as being inadequate for current loading standard, however, greater investment is required in the maintenance of the bridge stock to arrest the general deterioration in condition and continuing attention is additionally required to the many bridges with sub-standard parapets.
-The specific investment commitment to replace two bridges in Clydesdale is welcomed noting the need to significantly increase funding for the Clyde Bridge project. - ♦ Street Lighting: Recent investment has reduced energy use by approximately half and replaced 7,253 of the oldest lighting columns representing significant progress.
+The recent specific investment commitment to replace two bridges in Clydesdale is welcomed. - ♦ Street Lighting: Recent investment has reduced energy use by approximately half and replaced 7,253 of the oldest lighting columns representing significant progress.
 Current investment is focusing on targeting columns over their critical age, to maintain a 'steady state' position.
-The percentage of lighting columns exceeding their design life is 35.7%. - ◆ Traffic Management Systems: The overall condition of traffic signal equipment is deteriorating as the current replacement programme is not sufficient to upgrade the number of installations that are greater than 15 years in age. - Street Furniture: The condition of vehicle restraint systems is such that a significant number are beyond their design life and require to be improved.
-A prioritised programme of sustained investment will be required.
+The percentage of lighting columns exceeding their design life is 36%. - ◆ Traffic Management Systems: The overall condition of traffic signal equipment is deteriorating as the current replacement programme is not sufficient to upgrade the number of installations that are greater than 15 years in age. - ♦ Street Furniture: The condition of vehicle restraint systems is such that a significant number are beyond their design life and require to be improved. - 10.3.
+Investment in roads and related infrastructure is necessary to lock in and retain the benefits of previous and significant investment levels to date.
+Capital and revenue investment opportunities for the asset groups discussed above must also be considered in line with many other competing priorities across the Council.